Żarki: History

-In the Second Polish Republic, Żarki belonged to Zawiercie County of Kielce Voivodeship.
-On September 4, 1939, Żarki was burned to the ground by the Wehrmacht.
+At the start of World War II, on September 4, 1939, Żarki was burned to the ground by the Wehrmacht.
 They shot more than 100 residents, most of whom were Jewish.
 Other Jews were robbed and many were conscripted for forced labor.
 Later, in late 1941 or early 1942, Jews, including those who had been deported to Zarki, were forced into an overcrowded ghetto without much access to food and medical care.
 Some young Jews were able to establish a small farm which provided vegetables, fruits, and fish to the Jewish residents.
 In October 1942, the Germans ordered Polish farmers to bring horses and wagons to the ghetto.
-Around 800 Jews were rounded up by the German SS, Ukrainian auxiliaries, and Polish police.
+Around 800 Jews were rounded up by the German SS, Ukrainian auxiliaries, and Blue police.
 Those in hiding who were caught were shot.
-The Polish farmers took the Jews to the train station in Zloty Potok and from there they were taken in freight cars to Treblinka where they were immediately murdered.
+The Polish farmers took the Jews to the train station in Zloty Potok and from there they were taken in freight cars to the Treblinka extermination camp where they were immediately murdered.
 About 1600 other Jews had fled when they heard the news that the Polish farmers had been ordered to come to the ghetto.
 Most fled to other ghettos and most eventually were murdered in killing camps.
 The number of Żarki Jews who survived the war and Holocaust is unknown.

+Signs of Jewish heritage are still present in Żarki: there is new Jewish cemetery, building of former synagogue and a street in town center named after colonel Berek Joselewicz.

 In 1949, Żarki regained its town charter.